marcusskjold/GP23-searchengine/notes.md

 2. Retrieve the list of web pages that match the query.
 3. Rank the list of matching web pages according to their importance with regard to the query.
 4. Return the list of ranked web pages.

+## Questions for Poul:
+1. Look at our class diagram
+2. How are we doing?
+3.